Schmudus/INDX-for-Sovol-SV08max/README.md

 I use a D2F-JO1F switch with a D2F to JST board (source: trianglelab).

 ## Nozzle offset determination
-It is also recomended to use nudge
+It is recomended to use nudge

 This work is Open-Source-Hardware (OSHW). ou are allowed to copy, modify, fork, print for free.
 You are NOT allowed to use it for commercial use or to patent it.